Sure, plenty of people live in Greenwich, Connecticut. But is there really a reason to visit Greenwich, CT?

 Visiting Greenwich Point Park is just as pleasant to visit in the winter, as non-residents can enter for free without a park pass.

 Greenwich Parks and Hiking Trails

-Mianus River Park, Montgomery Pinetum, and the Babcock Preserve are for the outdoorsy types looking to find great hiking trails near NYC.
+For the outdoorsy types looking to find great hiking trails near Greenwich, some great options throughout town are: